 - Only require a one-off fee, you don’t pay for them monthly

 Our Web FontFonts have been optimized for use exclusively on web pages.
-They come in two different formats (EOT Lite and WOFF) and are supported by the most common web browsers including Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari, and Opera.
-These browsers currently cover more than 98% of all web visitors.
+They come in the WOFF format and are supported by the most common web browsers including Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari, and Operaas well as the most important mobile browser apps.

 Web FontFonts are licensed based on the average monthly pageviews of all websites managed by the licensing organization on which the fonts are used.

 Since November 2014, most Web FontFonts include OpenType features.

 If you buy Web FontFonts from us you have the option to either self-host them or use the webfont service Typekit.

 Through our partnership with Typekit you can add your Web FontFonts to their free Trial account.
 Once you’ve purchased the fonts you will find a link on your order page.
 All you need to do is click on the link to send your license and fonts to Typekit, then follow their instructions to add a single line of code to your site and your fonts will be added immediately.
 Typekit’s free Trial account has certain limitations.
 Hosting your Web FontFonts through Typekit is purely optional.

 Want to try before you buy?
 With WebFonter, you can transform the fonts on a website into Web FontFonts to see what they’ll look like.
 Using Subsetter not only you can drastically reduce the file sizes and customize your Web FontFonts in three easy steps but you can convert your WOFF font to webfont formats that are compatible with older browsers.

 Some handy hints and tips can also be found in our Web FontFont User Guide.